-- a. be aware of any risk assessments for specific activities and follow safe working procedures personally; - b. be familiar with the general and particular safety rules that apply to his/her area of work; - c. maintain good housekeeping standards; - d. ensure all accidents within the area of responsibility are recorded in line with the school policy; - e. report defects to their line manager.
+- a. be aware of any risk assessments for specific activities and follow safe working procedures personally; - b. be familiar with the general and particular safety rules that apply to their area of work. - c. maintain good housekeeping standards: - d. ensure all accidents within the area of responsibility are recorded in line with the school policy: - e. report defects to their line manager.

-3.6 First Aid Co-ordinator
+3.6 First Aid Co-ordinator/Nominated First Aider

-The First Aid Co-ordinator/Nominated First Aider, when on duty is responsible for supporting health and welfare issues within the school and in particular:
+The First Aid Co-ordinator/Nominated First Aider, when on duty, is responsible for supporting health and welfare issues within the school and in particular:

-- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical rooms and equipment; - c. to assist in the monitoring of first aid equipment and boxes on school site; - d. ensure all accidents within the area of responsibility are recorded in line with the school policy; - e. to assist in the development and health promotion activities at the school.
+- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical rooms and equipment; - c. to assist in the monitoring of first aid equipment and boxes on school site;

+- d. ensure all accidents within the area of responsibility are recorded in line with the school policy; - e. to assist in the development and health promotion activities at the school.

-3.7 The Site Manager/Caretaker will
+3.7 The Premises Manager will

-- a. undertake required premises safety inspections e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - b. attend to defect reports and recommendations from the Headteacher or staff. - c. keep records of hazards identified on site by staff and the remedial action taken and when; - d. when liaising with contractors, assume the duties as outlined in 3.9 below; - e. ensure all accidents within the area of responsibility are recorded in line with the school policy; - f. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place. - g. the provision and maintenance of all 'fire' equipment, including liaison with the local Fire and Rescue Service regarding the maintenance of all School fire certificates and for the preparation and review of Fire Risk Assessments.
+- a. undertake required premises safety inspections e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - b. ensure any defect reports are addressed; - c. keep records of hazards identified on site by staff and the remedial action taken and when: - d. when liaising with contractors, assume the duties as outlined in 3.9 below; - e. ensure all accidents within the area of responsibility are recorded in line with the school policy; - f. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place; - g. support the Headteacher in her role as Health and Safety Co-ordinator.